colinsenner/rtti-plugin-x64dbg/README.md

 The tests have breakpoints after the creation of the class, so open the tests in x64dbg, and run until you hit the breakpoint.

+1. Open the example binary `ClassRTTIPluginTest64d.exe` in x64dbg.
+2. Run the program until the breakpoint is hit.
+The instruction will be `lea rcx, ...; call classrttiplugin...`, the call is the constructor for the class.
+3. Step over the call and follow in dump `rax` to get to the class instance.
+4. Right-click the address in the the memory dump and select `Rtti-plugin-x64 -> Dump Rtti`.
+If the address contains RTTI information, a dialog will appear at the bottom of the screen and also in the `Log` window.

 ## Reporting Crashes

 If you find a crash please submit an issue on github or open a pull request.